ActiveDirectoryMembershipProvider::GetAllUsers Method (Int32, Int32, Int32%)

 Assembly: System.Web (in System.Web.dll)

-[DirectoryServicesPermissionAttribute(SecurityAction::Demand, Unrestricted = true)] [DirectoryServicesPermissionAttribute(SecurityAction::InheritanceDemand, Unrestricted = true)] [DirectoryServicesPermissionAttribute(SecurityAction::Assert, Unrestricted = true)] public: virtual MembershipUserCollection^ GetAllUsers( int pageIndex, int pageSize, [OutAttribute] int% totalRecords ) override
+public: [DirectoryServicesPermissionAttribute(SecurityAction::Assert, Unrestricted = true)] [DirectoryServicesPermissionAttribute(SecurityAction::Demand, Unrestricted = true)] [DirectoryServicesPermissionAttribute(SecurityAction::InheritanceDemand, Unrestricted = true)] virtual MembershipUserCollection^ GetAllUsers( int pageIndex, int pageSize, [OutAttribute] int% totalRecords ) override

 The index of the page of results to return. pageIndex is zero-based.